AshKetshup/Landmark/README.md

-# TUI-Java-Navigation
+# Landmark
-A TUI Navigation Library (made in Java)
+Landmark is a TUI navigation JAVA library.